Charges and Fees That You Are Responsible for When Your Shipment Arrives in Australia

-When your shipment arrives in Australia, it’s transported from the cargo vessel to a storage container where it waits for customs.
-A customs agent will then collect your detailed packing inventory list and completed B534 form and start going through your boxes.
+When your shipment arrives in Australia, it's transported from the cargo vessel to a storage container where it waits for customs.
+A customs agent will then collect your detailed packing inventory list and completed the B534 form and start going through your boxes.

 You got a door-to-door shipping quote, right?
 Here is where that becomes important.

-The Destination Agent, or movers based in Australia, receiving your shipment will act as your representative and handle the paperwork for you.
+The Destination Agent or movers based in Australia, receiving your shipment will act as your representative and handle the paperwork for you.
 If anything is missing from the paperwork, the movers will contact you.
 Make sure you let them know your new address (for delivery) and contact details in Australia, as they will send you paperwork or additional customs forms if needed.
 Any reason for a delay can result in extra fees for storage of your shipment.

 I’m going to list resources I have found on the Department of Home Affairs website below for you to check out and read through.
 Also, ask the shipping company back home about what paperwork you need to have filled out and if you can complete anything before your shipment arrives in Australia.

-Australian Department of Home Affairs Resources:
+Australian Department of Home Affairs and the Department of Agriculture Resources:

-- Unaccompanied Personal Effects Statement – pdf
+- Unaccompanied Personal Effects Statement for Australia

-- GST and international freight transport of goods – scroll down to bottom of the page and read Example 5.
+- Australian GST and international freight transport of goods – scroll down to bottom of the page and read Example 5.